The BIG IDEA:

 Often we confuse knowledge about God, having positive feelings about God, or doing things for God – such as going to church or saying a prayer – with having a relationship with Him.
 Yet none of these things can save us.

 Our part in entering a relationship with God is to respond to his Word in faith.
 Our mind is involved as we understand people have a need for Christ and how God has provided for forgiveness through Jesus’ death on the cross.
 Our heart is involved when we move from understanding the facts to personally desiring to turn from our sin to Christ.
 Our will is involved when we make the choice to personally depend on Jesus to save us.

-- What I want the group to know and understand: That becoming a Christian is not just saying a prayer, growing up in church, or having warm feelings toward God.
-We receive salvation when we respond to the message with faith.
-To know that faith is a simple trust in Christ involving our whole person.
+- KNOW: That becoming a Christian is not just saying a prayer, growing up in church, or having warm feelings toward God.
+Salvation when we respond to the message with faith.
+To understand that faith is a simple trust in Christ involving our whole person.
 To realize that for a person to come to Christ there is a work of God by the Holy Spirit that is necessary.

-- What I want the group to experience: A renewed sense of wonder about the Gospel.
-Freedom from a feeling of performance in sharing the Gospel because they understand that it’s not all up to us to convince a person to believe.
+- EXPERIENCE: A renewed sense of wonder about the Gospel.
+Freedom from pressure in sharing the Gospel because they understand that it is not all up to us to convince a person to believe.

-- How I want the group to respond: By trusting not in our experiences or works for salvation, but instead depending on Christ’s finished work on the cross.
+- DO: Not trust in our experiences or works for salvation, but instead depend on Christ’s finished work on the cross.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!

 The highest skydiving jump record was made by Alan Eustace on October 24, 2014 over Roswell New Mexico.
 He jumped from a height of 135,890 feet.
 (That’s over 25 miles above the earth!)
 What would it take for you to take the leap?